exercism/go/concepts/randomness/about.md

 rand.Seed(time.Now().UnixNano())
 ```

-Seeding must be done **before** any of the functions that generate random numbers.
+Setting the seed must be done **before** calling any of the functions that generate random numbers.
+We usually only need to set the seed once in our program.
+From one seed we can generate many random numbers.

 ### Warning